maybeageek/RsyncBackupScript/README.md

 # RsyncBackupScript
-this work is based off on some guys rsync magic and extended.
+this work is based off on some guys rsync magic and extended/reworked and fitted to my purposes.
 The source webpage is offline now.

 NOTE: Please use the "two Destinations" Version, as the single destination version need to be reworked a little.
 It works but it does not autodelete old backups and stuff.